-The Reformed Churches in the Netherlands (Liberated)
+The Reformed Churches in the Netherlands

-The Reformed Churches in The Netherlands (Liberated) (RCN (L), in Dutch, the “Gereformeerde Kerken in Nederland (Vrijgemaakt),” are a federation of orthodox, Reformed churches in The Netherlands which hold to the Bible as God’s Word.
+The Reformed Churches in The Netherlands (RCN), (in Dutch: de Nederlandse Gereformeerde Kerken(NGK)) are a federation of orthodox, Reformed churches in The Netherlands which hold to the Bible as God’s Word.

 2. Origin and History

-The RCN (L), existing by the grace of the Lord Jesus Christ, and built on the truth of Scripture, have been shaped by the great Protestant Reformation of the 16th century.
+The RCN, existing by the grace of the Lord Jesus Christ, and built on the truth of Scripture, have been shaped by the great Protestant Reformation of the 16th century.
 John Calvin in particular had a deep influence on the reformation of the church in The Netherlands, as well as other European countries.

-Our churches hold to the three ancient ecumenical creeds, the Apostles’ Creed, the Nicene Creed, and the Athanasian Creed, and to the Belgic Confession (1561), the Heidelberg Catechism (1563), and the Canons of Dordt (1619) as their confessional standards.
+Our churches hold to the three historic ecumenical creeds, the Apostles’ Creed, the Nicene Creed, and the Athanasian Creed, and to the Belgic Confession (1561), the Heidelberg Catechism (1563), and the Canons of Dordt (1619) as their confessional standards.

 Because of the spiritual decline of the state Protestant church, the “Nederlandse Hervormde kerk,” due to liberal, unbiblical theological teachings, in the course of the 19th century orthodox Reformed believers seceded to form what were first called “Secession Reformed” churches.
 Eventually the majority of the Secession churches joined together in 1892 to form the “Gereformeerde Kerken in Nederland,” the Reformed Churches in The Netherlands.